 Kashi Vishwanath Corridor

 When I visited there were narrow alleyways around the temple.
-There were several small shops, temples, and house around Kashi Vishwanath temple.
+There were several small shops, temples, and houses around Kashi Vishwanath temple.

 For this project government had shifted the residents and shopkeepers of surrounding areas.
 Shops and houses in the alleyways are demolished for this project.
 According to some reports, local people are very upset about this move because they have no choice but to leave their houses.